parmaja/miniedit/readme.md

  * Search in files
  * Search for file
  * PHP XDebug
- * Tortoise SVN/GIT integrated in Windows, [TODO] RabbitVCS in Linux
+ * Tortoise /GIT integrated in Windows, --[TODO] RabbitVCS in Linux--
  * [TODO] GDB debugging
  * Works in Windows and Linux
- * Compile and run Pascal, D, Go, Cpp (cpp todo not yet)
+ * Compile and run Pascal, D, Go, Cpp (TODO cpp not yet)
  * Run PHP, CMD, SH, BAT, Lua, Py
  * Themed colors one for all languages, can be customized easy
  * Saving macros https://github.com/parmaja/miniedit/wiki/SL-OSSL#macros